Patterson Hood: Personal life

 Hood has been married three times.
-He has two children and moved to Athens, Georgia in April 1994.
-Hood now lives with his family in Portland, Oregon, as he said in a July 2018 show in Omaha, Nebraska.
+He began dating his current spouse, Rebecca Hood, in 2001.
+They have been married since 2004 and have two children Hood moved to Athens, Georgia in April 1994, where he lived for 21 years.
+He and his family relocated to Portland, Oregon in the summer of 2015.

 In July 2015, Hood was featured in a New York Times editorial titled "The South’s Heritage Is So Much More Than a Flag" which discusses the misrepresentation of the history of the Confederate flag in the Southern United States.